ChristophB/phenotype_editor/README.md

 - Download the most resent version of this application from the [releases section](https://github.com/ChristophB/phenotype_editor/releases).
 - Start the application.
-- Navigate to the settings tab and set the URL of the Ontology Service, you want to connect to.
+- Navigate to the settings tab and set the URL of the Ontology Service, you want to connect to (e.g., https://health-atlas.de/ontology-service).

 ## License